Ryback2501/wafam/Readme.md

 WorkArrounds For Attract Mode
 =============================

-This project includes workarounds to I'm going to be adding over time.
+This project was created to publish workarounds to help creating layouts for Attract Mode, but I think that things have gone beyond already.

 Modules
 --------